 - Formal consultative relationship -- 1 hour

 Note: A brief therapy model is the generally accepted mode of treatment for individual counseling, although there is a provision for you to gain experience with longer-term clients.
 Interns are given considerable autonomy and are encouraged to exercise choices both within their prescribed responsibilities (e.g., types of groups, topics for outreach) and in their choice of optional or specialty areas (e.g., sexual assault, substance use).

 The Center first began offering a post-doctoral fellowship position in 2002.
 Currently, the Center offers 2 twelve-month, full-time fellowship positions that are designed to prepare individuals for staff positions in a university counseling center.
 Fellows will have the opportunity to learn about common systemic, ethical and community issues, which psychologists often encounter when working in a university setting.
-Fellows receive advanced training opportunities in core service areas including individual, couples, and group psychotherapy, intake and assessment, crisis intervention, outreach programs and workshops, and consultations with faculty, staff, and parents.
+Fellows receive advanced training opportunities in core service areas including individual and group psychotherapy, intake and assessment, crisis intervention, outreach programs and workshops, and consultations with administrators, faculty, family members of students, and staff.
 There are also some opportunities for more ongoing consultative relationships with other departments on campus.
 The Center staff strive to create a supportive, collegial environment in which fellows can further develop and expand their professional identity.
 Each fellow is responsible for helping to cover at least one day per week of on-call/crisis services during normal working hours.
 In addition, fellows, in consultation with the staff, are responsible for coordinating the didactic training seminars.
-Two hours of individual supervision provided by licensed psychologists occur on a weekly basis.
+Two hours of individual supervision provided by licensed psychologists occur on a consistent, weekly basis.
 Sensitivity to individual and cultural differences is emphasized throughout the training.

 Benefits and Application Procedure for Post-Doctoral Fellowships